David T. Griggs

 David Tressel Griggs (6 October 1911 – 31 December 1974) was an American geophysicist.
 He served as the second Chief Scientist of the U.S. Air Force from 1951 to 1952.

 Early life

 David Griggs was born in Columbus, Ohio.
 His father was Robert Fiske Griggs, who discovered the Valley of Ten Thousand Smokes near Mount Katmai in Alaska.
 The highest area in this area was officially named Mount Griggs in his honor.
 David accompanied his father on an expedition to that area in 1930.

 At age 24, Griggs had an accident while mountain climbing in the Caucasus Mountains, located between the Caspian and Black Seas.
 He suffered compound fractures in both legs and a dislocated knee; this rendered him physically ineligible for military service during World War II.

-Public service
+War service

+Radar development at MIT

+In 1941, Griggs left his academic geology position at Harvard to join the MIT Radiation Laboratory, the center of American microwave radar development.
+His first assignment involved testing newly developed ground-based radar tracking systems; he subsequently worked on air-to-air radar development, serving as program manager.
+His talent for making laboratory equipment function under operational conditions was quickly recognized, leading to his appointment as special assistant for scientific matters to the Secretary of War.

+The Lovett mission and H2X advocacy

+In spring 1943, Griggs accompanied Assistant Secretary of War for Air Robert A. Lovett on a fact-finding mission to Britain to study Allied blind-bombing methods.
+The mission discovered that British H2S radar production faced serious difficulties and that the U.S. Eighth Air Force could not obtain enough sets for its planned operations.
+Drawing on his knowledge of developments at the Radiation Laboratory, Griggs drafted a report that fundamentally shaped American bombing strategy.
+He warned that cloud cover over Germany would make visual bombing impossible ninety percent of the time during winter, and argued that radar bombing was essential for the strategic air campaign.
+His advocacy helped launch the "crash program" to develop and deploy the American three-centimeter H2X radar (nicknamed "Mickey" by aircrews), which became the centerpiece of the American bombing campaign.